* Dow industrials notch biggest intraday points loss ever

 * S&P, Dow suffer worst declines since August 2011

-* S&P500 down nearly 8 pct from record levels
+* S&P down nearly 8 pct from record levels

 By Lewis Krauskopf

-On Monday, the financial, healthcare and industrial sectors fell the most, but declines were spread broadly as all major 11 S&P sectors dropped at least 1.7 percent.
+The financial, healthcare and industrial sectors fell the most, but declines were spread broadly as all major 11 S&P groups dropped at least 1.7 percent.
 All 30 of the blue-chip Dow industrial components finished negative.